-The Grama Niladhari (village administrative officers appointed by the government) of Karukkamunai along with ten members of a local Rural Development Committee argued that a Christian funeral was not permitted in the village cemetery.
+The Grama Niladhari (village administrative officers appointed by the government) of Karukkamunai, along with 10 members of a local rural development committee, argued that a Christian funeral was not permitted in the village cemetery.

-A Barnabas Fund contact confirms that this is a recurrent problem for Christian converts in Sri Lanka’s Hindu-majority eastern coast region, especially those in rural areas, as burial grounds are controlled by local temples.
+A Barnabas Aid contact confirms this is a recurring problem for Christian converts in Sri Lanka’s Hindu-majority eastern coast region, especially those in rural areas, as burial grounds are controlled by local temples.

 In some cases, he reported, villagers have exhumed the bodies of Christians from temple-controlled burial grounds and discarded them.

-Sri Lankan Christians, who make up 8% of the population, suffer discrimination and harassment and sometimes violence from Buddhist extremists, Muslim extremists and Hindu extremists.
+Sri Lankan Christians, who make up 8% of the population, suffer discrimination and harassment and sometimes violence from Buddhist, Muslim and Hindu extremists.

 In July 2020 a pastor and his wife were injured when a house church was attacked by a 40-strong mob of Hindu extremists in the Batticaloa district of eastern Sri Lanka.